aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 credentials and static credentials at least once, and to test all of as many code paths of tasks like aws shell script as possible.

-Here is the current list of tasks and how funcitonal tests currently test them, gaps are in **bold**:
+Here is the current list of tasks and how functional tests currently test them, gaps are in **bold**:

 -   AWSCLI
     -   Runs S3 ls